 Knowing you have money for food and rent while job searching is a huge load off your shoulders.

 While three months is the minimum, you can and should build a bigger one as time goes on.

 Particularly those with dependents, a chronic illness, or who are financially unstable, since a financial emergency can have a deeper impact on your life.
 I personally keep eight months’ worth of living expenses in my emergency fund.

 There are some expenses that are not monthly.
 Insurance payments or safety deposits are good examples.
 These still need to be paid, but since they aren’t on our monthly expense sheet we can easily forget about them.

 I felt blindsided by my bi-annual car insurance payments for years before I got my act together and started to plan for them.

 A bi-annual expense account is the answer.
 How does this differ from an emergency fund?
 Two key ways: this is for expected expenses, and you should be able to pinpoint a specific number for the account.

 As I have learned over the past few years, you can be the world’s best planner and things will still go awry.
-You can save up three months worth of living expenses and then need four.
+You can save up to three months’ worth of living expenses and then need four.
 There is no guarantee.
-But it’ a hell of a lot better to have savings there waiting for you than to be caught with your pants down and your financial ass exposed.
+But it’s a hell of a lot better to have savings there waiting for you than to be caught with your pants down and your financial ass exposed.